Helping Others with Dementia

-And because he has no memories, he gets anxious when he tries to remember things.
-And very naturally, he feels lost and is terrified of being left alone as she doesn’t know or remember where she is.
+And because Mary has no present day memories, she gets terribly anxious when she tries to remember anything, and so very naturally, she feels lost and is terrified of being left alone as she doesn’t know or remember where she is.

-Although it might seem too simple, I would recommend that this man be given Rescue Remedy.
+Although it might seem too simple, I gave Mary Rescue Remedy.
 Rescue Remedy does just that – it rescues.
-This person really does need ‘rescuing’ from their situation that’s had a major impact on his life.

 Why Rescue Remedy?

-Rescue Remedy is a combination of the 5 remedies and I’ve given below why I think they’ll help this man feel better.
+Rescue Remedy is a combination of the 5 remedies and I’ve mentioned below why these remedies helped Mary.

-Cherry Plum is for compulsive, obsessive thoughts.
+Cherry Plum is for obsessive thoughts.
 When you’re trying to remember something that is just beyond your mind, as you try to reach it, your thoughts will become obsessive.
 Cherry Plum is a very useful remedy.

 Although Rescue Remedy will do lots of good, it isn’t a panacea for all ills, and Mary needed a few more remedies to help her.
 Click here to find out more about Rescue Remedy.

 I made up a treatment bottle for Mary with …

 Honeysuckle because she was living in the past.
-This remedy will bring you back into the present.
+This remedy will bring her more into the present day.

-Mimulus to help her deal with her anxieties about life.
+Mimulus to help her deal with the general anxieties about life.

-A treatment bottle should last about 3 and ½ to 4 weeks.
-Four weeks after giving John the bottle, I received a message asking for another bottle.
+A treatment bottle should last about 3 to 4 weeks.
+Four weeks after giving John the bottle for Mary, I received a message asking for another bottle.

 John was delighted with the result of the remedies.
 Mary was less stressed and the remedies had certainly reduced her anxiety.
-She was able to remember some things and was able to have short conversations.
+She was able to remember a few things and have short conversations.
 And she seemed much happier in herself.
 I sent another bottle of the same combination.

-About three weeks later, I received a message from John that Mary had passed on, peacefully in her sleep.
+About four weeks later, I received a message from John letting me know that Mary had passed on, peacefully in her sleep.
 He was very relieved that the last weeks of Mary’s life had seemed easier and that she’d gone peacefully.
 (John also mentioned that he was now taking Rescue Remedy to help with his grief.)

-I hope the blogs are helpful and encourage your enthusiasm for learning about the remedies.
-They’re not however, intended to replace the need for good course.
-Learning about the remedies and how to use them, gives you a life-long tool to help you and your loved ones navigate the trials of life.
+I hope the blog is helpful and encourages you to perhaps find out more about these wonderful remedies.
+The blog however, is not intended to replace learning about the remedies, and how to use them.
+They will will you a life-long tool to help you and your loved ones navigate the trials of life.